WHAT TO EXPECT

 - You have abnormal vaginal bleeding

-For more details, download the abbreviated product monograph (Part III).
+For more details, download the abbreviated plan B® Product Monograph (Part III) you would like to consult:

 COMMON CONTRACEPTIVE ACCIDENTS